Can A School Psychologist Help Me?

 • Teaching how to express one's feelings

-• Teaching the student how to have a higher self-esteem
+• Teaching how to have higher self-esteem

 • How to cope with a tragedy